2024-2025 BALL IN HAND POOL LEAGUE RULES

 COLLECTING FEES: It is each captain's duty to make sure that the envelopes have the full amount of money in them each week.
 Any amount of money that is short will be deducted from the team's winnings at the end of the season.

-OFFICIATING: Only the player involved may call a foul.
-A player must stop shooting when a foul is called.
-If a player refuses to yield to a foul call, the opposing player may protest.
-All fouls must be called and acknowledged before the next shot is taken.
+OFFICIATING: Only the players involved in a game may call a foul.
+A player must stop when a foul is called.
+Play will NOT resume until a mutual agreement on the foul is agreed upon by the Captain’s.
+If a player refuses to stop when a foul is called, the shooter will lose the game and be given credit for balls made.
+A foul must be called and acknowledged before the next shot is taken.

 REFEREEING GUIDELINES: A “referee” that is mutually agreed upon by both players, can be called by any player to judge a potentially controversial shot before the shot is taken.
 When called, the “referee” is in control of the game and makes the final decision on the shot.
 He/she makes all decisions, and they are final, unless the penalized player cites rules that substantiate a protest, in which case the referee may reverse his/her decision.